 In this section, we want to explain our pricing, including how we compare with our competitors, and offer a few examples of prices.
-This will not only help us serve you better, but may give you an idea of what your job might cost.
+This will not only help us serve you better but may give you an idea of what your job might cost.
 We understand that some people just aren't ready for an on-site estimate but need an approximate price so they can plan ahead or make other decisions.

 How We Compare

 We work hard to offer you good prices.
-We do this by working hard to stay engaged and innovative, with a culture of no nonsense efficiency.
+We do this by working hard to stay engaged and innovative, with a culture of no-nonsense efficiency.
 You can expect outstanding customer service, a cleaner, professional job, and a willingness to take on your rush jobs and specialty situations.

 You can trust our pricing.
-While we charge enough so that we can stay in business without cutting corners, and stand behind our work, 24 years in business is proof that we also don't charge too much, as it is simply an unsustainable business model.
+While we charge enough so that we can stay in business without cutting corners, and stand behind our work, 24 years in business is proof that we also don't charge too much, as that is simply an unsustainable business model.

 Understanding Tree & Stump Pricing

 Most of our prices are given as a firm, flat price quote.
-Occasionally a job could have a moving finishing line making it difficult to estimate, so we'll give an hourly quote for the necessary crew and equipment.
+Occasionally a job could have a moving finishing line, making it difficult to estimate, so we'll give an hourly quote for the necessary crew and equipment.
 Major factors when calculating cost are:

 Level of risk.
 Is the tree so dead that it is unstable?
 Or broken and leaning on the house under pressure?
 Tree work can be dangerous.
-At the end of the day, it is our responsibility to see that your property is the same condition, or better, than when we arrived.
+At the end of the day, it is our responsibility to see that your property is in the same condition, or better than when we arrived.